elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (boolean) `1` if the Ether was successfully withdrawn from `mailbox` to the owner's Ethereum address, or false otherwise.
+* (boolean) `true` if the Ether was successfully withdrawn from `mailbox` to the owner's Ethereum address, or false otherwise.

 ### augur.api.Mailbox.withdrawTokens(p)